podaac/cmr-umm-updater/README.md

 ## Environment variables

+**Required** Either cmr_user and cmr_pass or token

 ### `cmr_user`

-**Required** A Github secret containing CMR username.
+A Github secret containing CMR username.
 We recommend this is stored in a Github Secret.

 ### `cmr_pass`

-**Required** A Github secret containing CMR password.
+A Github secret containing CMR password.
+We recommend this is stored in a Github Secret.

+### `token`

+A Github secret containing Launchpad token.
 We recommend this is stored in a Github Secret.

 ## Example usage